 Identifying suitable products

-To find out which hand sanitiser and surface disinfectant products are suitable for your needs during the coronavirus outbreak, our database of authorised products might be a good place to start.
+To find out which hand sanitiser and surface disinfectant products are suitable for your needs during the coronavirus pandemic, our database of authorised products might be a good place to start.
 Here you can find information about hand sanitiser and surface disinfectants products that have been authorised under BPR in the UK.

 The database also contains information about hand sanitiser products that are using the Critical Situation Permit issued by HSE under Article 55(1) of the BPR for the WHO-specified formulation based on propan-2-ol or have been issued with their own permit for a different formulation.